rlamana/ventus/README.md

 > [!CAUTION]
 > This project started as an experiment and even though it was stable enough **it was never meant to be mantained over time**.
 However, feel free to fork and send PRs!

+> [!NOTE]
-Version 0.4.0 has been modernized to use Vite for faster development and building, with ES6 modules and modern tooling.
+> Version 0.4.0 has been modernized by automated AI agents to use Vite, ES6 modules, and contemporary tooling.
+While the code appears stable, it remains an experimental project and is not intended for production use.

 ## Development Setup